 Botanical research is fundamental to the integrity of Cathy’s work and is supported by her Bachelor of Science from the University of Sydney.
 In preparation for a body of work, time is spent in the field observing, drawing and photographing plants.
-Whether accompanying botanists, or in a herbarium or seed bank, insights and methods of scientific research inform and become embedded in her studio practice.
+Whether accompanying botanists, or in an herbarium or seed bank, insights and methods of scientific research inform and become embedded in her studio practice.
 Her interdisciplinary approach has led to numerous science-art projects including the prestigious ANU Vice-Chancellor’s College Artist Fellows Scheme in the Research School of Biology and the ‘Art of Threatened Species’ funded by the NSW Office of Environment and Heritage.